Skip to main content

 There are lots of ways of patients that are registered with one of the Lower Valley GP Surgeries getting their CV19 vaccination in Autumn 2022.

-1. Go online to digital.nhs.uk/coronavirus/vaccinations/booking-systems/national-booking-service.
+1. Go online to https://digital.nhs.uk/services/vaccinations-national-booking-service.
 Book an appointment through the National Booking Service.

 2. Call 119 to access the National Booking Service by phone rather than on-line.